IBM/cloud-pak/repo/case/ibm-ucdr-case/README.md

 This CASE contains two inventory items:
 - A helm chart that deploys a single instance of IBM UrbanCode Deploy relay that may be scaled to multiple instances.
 - An operator that deploys a single instance of IBM UrbanCode Deploy relay that may be scaled to multiple instances.

+Support has been validated on OpenShift clusters running onPrem, in IBM Satellite, and IBM ROKS.

-- The Persistent Volume access modes ReadWriteOnce (RWO) and ReadWriteMany (RWX) are both supported for use with IBM UrbanCode Deploy agent relay.
+The Persistent Volume access modes ReadWriteOnce (RWO) and ReadWriteMany (RWX) are both supported for use with IBM UrbanCode Deploy agent relay.
 However, ReadWriteMany is required to successfully scale to more than one replica/instance of the agent relay.

+## Kubernetes Roles and Personas
+- Operator - The Kubernetes cluster administrator role is required when working with the UCD relay operator.
+This role is required to add a new CustomResourceDefinition (CRD) named ucdrelays.urbancode.ibm.com to the cluster.
+Once the CRD has been added to the cluster, an instance of the operator can be installed into a namespace by a user with the namespace administrator role.
+After the UCD relay operator is running, users can create UcdRelay resources.
+- Helm Chart - Users with the namespace administrator role can install the UCD relay using the helm chart.

 ## Prerequisites